Table of Contents

 You will eventually be your baby's source of comfort and food.
 You will get to know them better than anyone else because you provide something nobody else can.

-You will now have a handy, sneaky tool that will help you calm your baby when they are hungry, tired, fearful, or in pain.
+You will now have a handy, sneaky tool to help you calm your baby when hungry, tired, fearful, or in pain.
 Your Boo Boos will fix it all.
 And you will wonder how difficult things would have been without them.

 A Natural Gut Healer